All Episodes

 Well, people ask me, well, what is your political philosophy, Hannity?

-Well, I like the Reagan doctrine, because Ronald Reagan never put a boot on the ground when the Soviets invaded Afghanistan in the 80s, but he did provide them with the means to defeat the Soviets, and in that war, it ended up being stinger missiles.
+Well, I like the Reagan doctrine because Ronald Reagan never put a boot on the ground when the Soviets invaded Afghanistan in the 80s, but he did provide them with the means to defeat the Soviets.

-Uh, there might have been a couple of intel boots on the ground just to make sure that the accuracy was perfect, but no boots on the ground for the most part.
+There might have been a couple of Intel boots on the ground just to make sure that the accuracy was perfect, but no boots on the ground for the most part.

 But again, Sean, remember when you were talking about Afghanistan?

-But we're sending $13 billion in aid, only one billion of which is going to military aid to Ukraine.
+But we're sending $13 billion in aid, only $1 billion of which is going to military aid to Ukraine.

-So the New York Times and others are suggesting, and what was the other Rolling Stone magazine saying Hannity was quoting Putin's spokesperson who said that Joe is cognitively weak.
+So the New York Times and others are suggesting in what was the other Rolling Stone magazine saying, Hannity was quoting Putin's spokesperson who said that Joe is cognitively weak.

 I'm like, I say it every day of the week.

-And my point I've said it before before the election.
+And my point was, I've said it before the election.

 And not only that, I can play example after example that corroborates what I'm saying is true.